AymanAzzam/Mini-Reddit-Scripts/README.md

 4- Scripts for end to end testing and deployment.

-5- Scripts for Checking the status of server machine.
+5- Scripts for checking the status of server machine.